jonas089/spectre-rad/README.md

 The precompile for `SP1` doesn't seem to resolve this issue with respect to parsing uncompressed points as `G1Affine`.

 > [!NOTE]
-> I was able to solve this by using `from_uncompressed_unchecked` instead of `from_uncompressed`.
+> I was able to solve this by using `from_uncompressed_unchecked` instead of `from_uncompressed`. 📈
-> This is still secure since the pubkeys are public inputs.
+> This is still secure since the pubkeys are public inputs. ⛓
-> If you are a developer note that in cases where the pubkeys are private inputs this would be problematic!
+> If you are a developer note that in cases where the pubkeys are private inputs this would be problematic! ⛓️‍💥

-Blst is not supported by `SP1` and there for is only used in `Risc0` context, though it might be entirely removed at some point in the future.
-Currently verifying the aggregate signature in `SP1` is not possible due to the `blst` restriction.

-We will most likely have to implement or find a custom verifier using curve arithmetic that depends on the precompile.
-This should be sufficiently fast.
-The main concern for now is to parse the keys as `G1Affine` and optimize the aggregation logic or perhaps outsource it (if possible at all).

-Risc0 does not have a precompile for `bls12_381` but to my surprise it generally seems to be `faster than SP1` with respect to both hashing and `ECC` arithmetic.
+`Risc0` does not have a precompile for `bls12_381` but to my surprise it generally seems to be `faster than SP1` with respect to both hashing and `ECC` arithmetic.
+I was reassured that `Risc0` will receive a precompile for `bls12_381` SOON ⏱.

-Once properly optimized it could very well be that there is a way to effectively utilize the `SP1` precompile to exceed the proving speed of `Risc0`.
-A `Risc0` precompile for the entirety of `bls12_381` would be extremely useful here (definitely worth reaching out to the team at Risc0).
+Benchmarks for both `Risc0` and `SP1` will be added to this README SOON ⏳!

 > [!NOTE]